15 Data Analyst Interview Questions and Answers

 What they’re really asking: How do you handle missing data, outliers, duplicate data, etc.?

 As a data analyst, data preparation, also known as data cleaning or data cleansing, will often account for most of your time.
-A potential employer needs to know that you’re familiar with the process and why it’s important.
+A potential employer will want to see that you know the process and why it’s crucial.

-In your answer, give a short description of what data cleaning is and why it’s vital to the overall process.
+In your answer, briefly describe data cleaning and why it’s essential to the overall process.
 Then walk through the steps you typically take to clean a data set.
 Consider mentioning how you handle:

 Missing data